1880 – Estudiantina Figaro and the Mandolin Orchestra

-In Spain, Bandurria ensembles had gained popularityy.
+In Spain, Bandurria ensembles had gained popularity.
 They were essentially traditional players performing new and old bandurria and guitar arrangements in an ensemble setting.
 They were upbeat, loud and entertaining.
-The genre became known in Europe as ‘Estudiantina Figaro’.
+The genre became known in Europe as ‘Estudiantina Figaro.’
 An American Opera impresario by the name Henry Abbey heard one of these groups and convinced them to come to New York.
-In America ‘Estudiantina Figaro’, as a style, became known as ‘Spanish Students’.
+In America ‘Estudiantina Figaro’, as a style, became known as ‘Spanish Students.’

 Abbey’s Humpty Dumpty

 Carlo Curti hastily assembled a fake ‘Spanish Students’ group (all Italians) and lined up performances all over New York to capitalize on the popularity of ‘Estudiantina Figaro’.
 The fraud worked like a charm.
 Carlo Curti’s mandolin and guitar ensemble became wildly successful.
-It was the birth of the mandolin orchestra: both a craze and a movement.
+It was the birth of the mandolin orchestra, which was both a craze and a movement.

-9 years later, a former ‘Curti Spanish Student’ Salvatore Pietro Factutar moved to Milwaukee Wisconsin and established himself as a performer and mandolin teacher.
+Nine years later, a former ‘Curti Spanish Student’ Salvatore Pietro Factutar moved to Milwaukee, Wisconsin and established himself as a performer and mandolin teacher.
 His introduction of this style and the mandolin orchestra concept to the Milwaukee community has endured.
 Milwaukee still has an active mandolin orchestra today.

 If you would like to use content from this page, see our Terms of Usage policy.